 Daniel Wurm | 08 Jan 2019

-The national qualification for painters and decorators has been reviewed and is getting a major update.
+The national qualification for painters and decorators has been reviewed and has had a major update.

-On behalf of the Construction, Plumbing and Services IRC, Artibus Innovation has reviewed and developed the CPC30619 Certificate III in Painting and Decorating qualification and 19 units of competency.
+On behalf of the Construction, Plumbing and Services IRC, Artibus Innovation reviewed and developed the CPC30620 Certificate III in Painting and Decorating qualification and 19 units of competency.

 This important work happens about once every 12 years and it sets the curriculum for apprentices for the next decade.
-Artibus Innovation is seeking stakeholder feedback on the draft Certificate III in Painting and Decorating.
 Certificate III Painting and Decorating is the nationally recognised qualification for painters and required for licensing in SA, NSW, and QLD, and can be used for registration in WA and Victoria.
 It is the certificate issued to apprentices on completion of training.

-Only 28% of employers say they are happy with the training their apprentices receive at TAFE or colleges and 73% say that apprentices require more training in preparation of surfaces.
+Only 28% of employers said they were happy with the training their apprentices receive at TAFE or colleges and 73% said that apprentices require more training in preparation of surfaces.
 This has led to employer dissatisfaction with training outcomes and poor technical skills in the industry.